Saint Pablo

 "Saint Pablo" is a song by American rapper Kanye West, featuring prominent vocals by British singer Sampha.
-It originally surfaced online on March 31, 2016 after it had been leaked onto Apple Music by mistake before being removed hours later.
+It originally surfaced online on March 31, 2016, after it had been leaked onto Apple Music for a few hours.
 The song was later added to West's seventh studio album, The Life of Pablo (2016) on June 14, 2016.

 Composition

-The song addresses West's thoughts and insecurities, including the Twitter controversies and his $53-million debt (at the time).
+The song addresses West's thoughts and insecurities, including multiple Twitter controversies and a debt he had of $53 million.

 "Saint Pablo" was produced by West himself and Mike Dean, with co-production from Allen Ritter and additional production from Noah Goldstein.
 It features vocals from Sampha, who sings the hook and the third verse.
-The song contains samples of "Where I'm From", written by Shawn Carter, Deric Angelettie, Ronald Lawrence and Norman Whitfield, and performed by Jay Z.
+The song contains samples of "Where I'm From", written by Jay-Z, Deric Angelettie, Ronald Lawrence and Norman Whitfield, and performed by Jay-Z. The piano sample also pays homage to Frédéric Chopin's "Funeral March".

+Production

+Co-producer Mike Dean used several different synths when producing the song.
+The main synth used during West's verse was created using a Roland Juno-106.
+Moog synthesizers were used for an additional layer of melody, as well as the synth solo that occurs at 3:53.

 Release

-"Saint Pablo" was first premiered at Yo Gotti's The Art of Hustle release party.
+"Saint Pablo" first premiered at Yo Gotti's The Art of Hustle release party.
 On March 31, 2016, the track was leaked online and appeared on Apple Music for several hours.
-On June 15, 2016, West temporarily removed The Life of Pablo from Tidal because he wanted to add "Saint Pablo" into the album.
+On June 15, 2016, West temporarily removed The Life of Pablo from Tidal because he wanted to put the song into the album.
 The track has been made widely available on Tidal, Apple Music, Google Play Music and Spotify since this removal.

 Critical reception

-“Saint Pablo“ was met with universal acclaim from listeners and music critics alike.
-NME author NME Blog had heavy praise for the track, describing it as West being: 'in classically confident mode, despite the fact he opens up the epic track by admitting that he's in debt'.
+"Saint Pablo" met with positive reviews.
+NME author Richard Owain Roberts praised the track, describing it as West being "in classically confident mode, despite the fact he opens up the epic track by admitting that he's in debt."